Citation, DOI, disclosures and article data

 Ultrasound examination demonstrates an enlarged and distorted renal outline, with loss of the normal renal architecture and (usually) a centrally-located shadowing calculus.

 CT findings are most helpful in reaching the correct diagnosis.
 The normal renal outline is lost and enlarged with a paradoxical contracted renal pelvis.
 The calyces, in contrast, are dilated giving a multiloculated appearance that has been likened to the paw print of a bear (bear's paw sign) 3.
 Sometimes there is a perinephric extension with thickening of Gerota's fascia.
-Calcification can be better delineated on CT scan.
+Calcification and a staghorn calculus can be better delineated on CT scan.

 In most cases, there is little, if any, renal function in the affected kidney 1.